-- Identify any required transport network upgrades to accommodate construction traffic and additional road maintenance regime to address adverse impacts from project construction. - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction of the project. - Describe and propose siting, design, mitigation and management measures to control emissions to air from construction activities.
+• Identify any required transport network upgrades to accommodate construction traffic and additional road maintenance regime to address adverse impacts from project construction.

-- Describe and evaluate both potential and proposed design responses and/or other mitigation measures (e.g. staging/scheduling of works) which could minimise noise and vibration during construction and operation. - Identify measures to minimise or contain electromagnetic radiation emissions from the project or to shield or buffer nearby sensitive receptors from such emissions. - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction and operation of the project. - Outline any required transport infrastructure works or upgrades required to address adverse impacts of the project construction and operation, including impacts on accessibility (e.g. access road construction and upgrades). - Describe and evaluate options for managing wastes generated through construction and operation of the project. - Identify project design and management measures that will assist in reducing greenhouse gas emissions resulting from the project. - Identify measures for managing and minimising fire risks arising from or associated with the project, having regard to planning and other policy provisions.
+- Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction of the project. - Describe and propose siting, design, mitigation and management measures to control emissions to air from construction activities. - Describe and evaluate both potential and proposed design responses and/or other mitigation measures (e.g. staging/scheduling of works) which could minimise noise and vibration during construction and operation. - Identify measures to minimise or contain electromagnetic radiation emissions from the project or to shield or buffer nearby sensitive receptors from such emissions. - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction and operation of the project. - Outline any required transport infrastructure works or upgrades required to address adverse impacts of the project construction and operation, including impacts on accessibility (e.g. access road construction and upgrades). - Describe and evaluate options for managing wastes generated through construction and operation of the project. - Identify project design and management measures that will assist in reducing greenhouse gas emissions resulting from the project. - Describe and assess potential measures for avoiding, mitigating or managing impacts of electromagnetic radiation, including on human health and on telecommunications. - Identify measures for avoiding, managing and minimising fire risks arising from or associated with the project, having regard to planning and other policy provisions.

-- Assess the potential effects of construction activities on the transport network, including amenity and accessibility impacts. - Identify any works required to accommodate project traffic during construction (having regard to the type and dimensions of vehicles and loads) and potential environment effects. - Assess the potential effects of construction activities on air quality and lighting. - Assess the potential effects of the project on noise and vibration amenity at sensitive receptors, including information that addresses EPA Victoria's Noise from Industry in Regional Victoria Publication 1411. - Assess the risks that the project could cause a fire affecting land and assets within or outside the project area of interest. - Assess the implications of the project for fire risk management or bushfire suppression activities within the project area of interest or in its vicinity. - Identify potential effects of fugitive emissions of electromagnetic or similar radiation from the project on sensitive receptors. - Identify and assess risks to the project's ongoing sustainability including susceptibility to extreme weather events in the context of modelled climate change scenarios. - Quantify anticipated greenhouse gas emissions from the project during its construction and operations, and assess the implications of these emissions in the context of the targets outlined in the Climate Change Act 2017.
+- Assess the potential effects of construction activities on the transport network, including amenity and accessibility impacts. - Identify any works required to accommodate project traffic during construction (having regard to the type and dimensions of vehicles and loads) and potential environment effects. - Identify and assess protential impacts on human health and safety that could result from the project. - Assess the potential effects of construction activities on air quality and lighting. - Assess the potential effects of the project on noise and vibration amenity at sensitive receptors, including information that addresses EPA Victoria's Noise from Industry in Regional Victoria Publication 1411. - Assess the risks that the project could cause a fire affecting land and assets within or outside the project area of interest. - Assess the implications of the project for fire risk management or bushfire suppression activities within the project area of interest or in its vicinity. - Identify potential effects of fugitive emissions of electromagnetic or similar radiation from the project on sensitive receptors. - Identify and assess risks to the project's ongoing sustainability including susceptibility to extreme weather events in the context of modelled climate change scenarios. - Quantify anticipated greenhouse gas emissions from the project during its construction and operations, and assess the implications of these emissions in the context of the targets outlined in the Climate Change Act 2017.